benholding/SLEEP-and-COM/README.md

 # SLEEPCOM

-This repository contains the analysis code used in our paper 'Effects of sleep deprivation on dyadic verbal communication' (Holding, Sundelin, Lekander, Axelsson).
+This repository contains the analysis code used in our paper 'Sleep deprivation and its effects on communication during individual and collaborative tasks' (Holding, Sundelin, Lekander, Axelsson).

 For easier reading: https://benholding.github.io/SLEEP-and-COM/